Vantiq/vantiq-extension-sources/pythonExecSource/docs/Usage.md

 numpy
 ```

-Assuming that that file is place in the `/Users/me/pythonReqs` directory, one could use the following command to create a Docker image for your use.
+Assuming that the file is placed in the `/Users/me/pythonReqs` directory, one could use the following command to create a Docker image for your use.

 ```shell
 ./gradlew -PconnectorSpecificInclusions=/Users/me/pythonReqs \